Qualified doctors Certified medications Online consultation with aftercare

 • Do breathing exercises to improve your focus and alertness.
 Breathing calmly relaxes the mind, calms down racing thoughts and will help you deal with distractions.
 Does this sound like too much trouble?
 A five-minute exercise is enough to deliver benefits.

 • Take it easy and reduce stress.
-If you are relaxed you’re sharper and better able to remember information.
-Try to reduce stress by taking more breaks and setting prioritising.
+If you are relaxed, you’re sharper and better able to remember information.
+Try to reduce stress by taking more breaks and setting priorities.
 Practising mindfulness can help, too.
 Do you need to process a lot of information, for instance at work?
 Then give your brain some more time.

 Sources